Body Presencing Hologram

 The Future: How Distance Leads to Inspiration

-Inspiration is the ability to inspire; to take a deep breath.
-By breathing freely and hearing our inner voice we give ourselves space to bring in something new which comes from inspired ideas grounded and sourced from our own soul.
+Inspiration is the ability to inspire, to take a deep breath.
+By breathing freely and hearing our inner voice, we give ourselves space to bring in something new, which comes from inspired ideas grounded and sourced from our soul.
 Living with inspiration is also a legacy for the future.

 The Past: Alone

-When we feel alone, we have disconnected or separated from ourselves, from others, and from our higher power.
-We know when we have done this when we experience emotions such as abandonment, anger, resentment, overwhelm and depression.
-Those feelings, while very real when we are engaged in them, keep us disconnected from who we really are and from those around us.
+When we feel alone, we have disconnected or separated from ourselves, others, and our higher power.
+We know when we have done this when we experience emotions such as abandonment, anger, resentment, overwhelm, and depression.
+Those feelings, while very real when engaged in them, keep us disconnected from who we are and those around us

-When we were little, we often felt alone; maybe our mothers weren’t able to be present with us.
+When we were little, we often felt alone; maybe our mothers could not be present with us.
 Maybe they were angry and alone.
-Maybe dad was yelling or mom was yelling.
-This emotional atmosphere didn’t allow us to experience our value or to feel loved exactly for who we are and as we are.
+Maybe Dad was yelling, or Mom was yelling.
+This emotional atmosphere did not allow us to experience our value or feel loved for who we are and as we are.

 Feeling alone then becomes our default place whenever we are triggered.
-It is important for us to learn to nurture ourselves and to connect to who we are; rather than to feelings of victimhood.
+We must learn to nurture ourselves and connect to our identity rather than feelings of victimhood.
 That can be difficult to do when we are stuck in those traumatic feelings and times.
-Identifying with victimhood then also keeps us from making decisions which can move us to the present.
+Identifying with victimhood then also keeps us from making decisions that can move us to the present.

 Click here for meditation/visualization to help us to be present to our alone and victim parts